-The million dollar question 10 years into an expansion like this is, “When is the next recession?”
+The million dollar question 10 years into an expansion like this is, “is a recession coming?”

 We have heard pundit after pundit claim that 2012 was the top.
 No 2013.
 No 2015.
 No 2018.
 Each, so far, has been wrong.